- Home

 How to Avoid Carbon Monoxide Exposure

-The weather is getting colder and heaters are being turned up!
 In order to prevent exposure to carbon monoxide, the Middletown Township Health Department and Fire Prevention Office encourage residents to read the New Jersey Department of Health's fact sheet above.
 Remember to make sure that both your furnace and Carbon Monoxide detectors are in good working order.

 Visit www.safeneedledisposal.org.